Fundamentals and model of resonance helicity and energy transfer between two magnetoelectric chiral particles: Examples: RHELT and RET when both donor and acceptor are chiral and magnetoelectric

-\subsection{1.b.
-Donor is illuminated by light of well-defined helicity, (CPL-polarization).
-Acceptor has CPL dipole moments}
+\subsection{Exaample B: Donor is illuminated by light of well-defined helicity}

-Now we address the same interacting particles as in Example 1.a when a wavefield of well-defined helicity is incident on D; specifically we assume it being a CPL plane wave, setting for both D and A: $e_i^+=6 a.u.$ and $e_i^-=0 a.u.$ for LCP and $e_i^+=0 a.u.$ and $e_i^-=6 a.u.$ for RCP .
+Let the same interacting particles as in Example A be now illuminated by a wavefield of well-defined helicity, incident on D. Specifically we assume a circularly polarized (CPL) plane wave, setting for both D and A: $e_i^+=6 a.u.$ and $e_i^-=0 a.u.$ for left circular polarization (LCP) and $e_i^+=0 a.u.$ and $e_i^-=6 a.u.$ for right circular polarization (RCP).

-Assuming again ${\bf s}_R=(0,0,1)$, Figs. 6 (a) and 6 (b) show the same quantities as Figs. 4 (a) - 4 (b).
-We observe features like those of Figs. 4, including negative RET at wavelengths between $520 nm$ and $550 nm$ and sharp peaks with change of sign of $N{\cal W}_{\hel}^{DA}=NN{\cal W}_{\hel}^{DA}/D{\cal W}_{\hel}^{0}$ due to zeros of $D{\cal W}_{\hel}^{0}(\lambda)$ where it changes sign.
-In addition, we observe that only the RHELT quantities are apprecibly sensitive to this change of polarization in D and A, whereas the quantities associated with RET remain practically the same as with elliptic polarization in donor and acceptor.

-Inverting the helicity to RCP of both the field illuminating D and of the acceptor dipoles, as Figs. 6 (c) and 6 (d) show, once again only produces a change of sign in the transferred energy, while $R _{\cal E}$ remains unaltered.
-Only the RHELT quantities, including $N{\cal W}_{\hel}^{DA}$ and $R _{\hel}$, are different with this change of helicity, as Figs. 7 (a) - 7 (c) show, an effect that may be interpreted as kind of {\it RHELT circular dichroism} between the two interacting particles.

-If both D and A have randomly oriented dipoles, working with the averages of the ${\cal K}$-factors lead to unaltered $R _{\hel}$ while $R _{\cal E}$ becomes like that of Fig. 4 (d), independently of whether one chooses LCP or RCP polarization, (not shown here for brevity). $N{W}^{DA}(\lambda)$ becomes positive for all $\lambda$ in this case.